-- Each team will be assigned for case study presentation in a specific week, see Weekly Schedule for Case Study presentation schedule, where Team 1 presents Case 1, Team 2 presents Case 2, and so on.
-The team will choose a specific project case from the options listed in the Case Study Forum.
-E.g. Team 1 will choose a project from several options listed under Case 1, and so on.
-Each team shall reply to the corresponding Case Study Thread at the Case Study Forum THREE weeks in advance by Wednesday about the project case chosen. - Each team will have a scheduled week for presentation.
+- Each team will be assigned for case study presentation in a specific week.
+The team will choose a specific project case from the options provided by the professor or can select a topic of its choice.
+Each team will confirm topic THREE weeks in advance of the presentation week by Wednesday about the project case chosen. - Each team will have a scheduled week for presentation.
 Typically, the presentations will be on Wednesdays, unless noted otherwise on the Weekly Schedule or be notified by the instructor one week in advance based on actual course progress. - The file of slides (NOT the link to the slides file) shall be uploaded in Canvas by replying to corresponding Case Study Thread at the Case Study Forum before the scheduled class of the presentation. - The meeting records as a group submission and peer evaluation (using the form in Team Contract) as each individual team member submission must be submitted to Canvas Assignment by the end of the day of the scheduled class of the presentation. - Final Integrative Lab Test (individual).
-A final comprehensive lab test is a closed-book test. - Exams (individual).
+A final comprehensive lab test is a comprehensive submission of the case study in Microsoft Project and a written document.
+See Details on Final Integrative lab test. - Exams (individual).
 We have a midterm and a final exam, both of which are closed-book exams.